 Technicians make adjustments to equipment in the hydrogen membrane testing unit at FE's National Energy Technology Laboratory.
-NETL researchers in the Office of Research and Development are testing different types of materials that might be used to separate hydrogen from other gases.
+NETL researchers in the Research Innovation Center are testing different types of materials that might be used to separate hydrogen from other gases.
 Photo courtesy of NETL.

-Hydrogen from coal research supports goals of increasing energy security, reducing environmental impact of energy use, promoting economic development, and encouraging scientific discovery and innovation by researching and developing novel technologies that convert the nation’s abundant coal resources into hydrogen.
+Hydrogen from coal research supports goals of increasing energy security, reducing environmental impact, promoting economic development, through the conversion of the nation’s abundant coal resources into hydrogen.
 The use of coal — America’s largest domestic fossil energy resource — offers the potential to economically produce hydrogen and capture carbon dioxide emissions for the generation of low-carbon electricity.

 Hydrogen can be produced from coal by gasification (i.e., partial oxidation).
 Coal gasification works by first reacting coal with oxygen and steam under high pressures and temperatures to form synthesis gas, a mixture consisting primarily of carbon monoxide and hydrogen.
 The synthesis gas is cleaned of impurities and the carbon monoxide in the gas mixture is reacted with steam via the water-gas shift reaction to produce additional hydrogen and carbon dioxide.
 Hydrogen is removed by a separation system and the highly concentrated CO2 stream can subsequently be captured and sequestered.
 The hydrogen can be used in a combustion turbine or solid oxide fuel cell to produce power, or utilized as a fuel or chemical feedstock.